8 minute read

 employees

 Whilst many employees will prefer the digital experience of receiving electronic payslips, a percentage of your workforce will still need printed documents.
 But don’t worry.
 There are solutions available that provide multi-channel payslip delivery.
-All you need to do is provide one set of payroll data, and then the solution can automatically check who needs to print and they deliver it.
+All you need to do is provide one set of payroll data, and then the solution can automatically determine who needs to print and deliver it.

 Whether you’re considering using your payroll software or a third-party provider to deliver electronic payslips, make sure they deliver a service that provides the seven key benefits we’ve covered as a minimum: